-- 7. Placing the bycatch issue as part of biodiversity conservation and the ecosystem approach to fisheries management, balanced harvest strategies (Garcia et al., 2011; 2012; see also section 2), broad-based conservation, and defining megafauna of explicit concern; - 8.
-Addressing bycatch reduction within this broader context through a broader-based conservation approach with particular focus upon biodiversity mitigation and least-cost conservation over the life history and geographic range of the species.
-A specific objective is to identify the conditions under which biodiversity mitigation can be used as a conservation tool; - 9.
-Expanding the scope of bycatch reduction policies from conventional "commandand-control" approaches such as effort reduction and time-area closures, individual or industry bycatch quotas (performance standards) and regulation of gear, equipment, and operations (technology standards) to consider economic policy instruments that create direct incentives to reduce bycatch, such as transferable bycatch use rights, assurance bonds, taxes, and insurance schemes; - 10.
-Evaluating from the conservation literature economic policy instruments that create direct economic incentives, such as payments for ecosystem services, indirect economic incentives such as community based conservation and integrated conservation and development projects;9 - 11.
-Examining bycatch-saving technical change and factors (market forces, policies, non-governmental organizations or NGOs, resource conditions) that direct and induce this biased technical change, including the policy instruments best suited to induce the desired technical change and how these instruments interact and compare with conventional policy instruments focused directly on bycatch reduction; - 12.
-Examining technology policy that creates and diffuses bycatch-saving knowledge and technical change through formal and informal research and development by the private and public sectors and the best means of organizing and financing the effort
+- 17. Expanding the scope of bycatch reduction policies from conventional "command-and-control" approaches such as effort reduction and time-area closures, individual or industry bycatch quotas (performance standards) and regulation of gear, equipment, and operations (technology standards) to consider economic policy instruments that create direct incentives to reduce bycatch, such as transferable bycatch use rights, assurance bonds, taxes, and insurance schemes; - 18.
+Evaluating from the conservation literature economic policy instruments that create direct economic incentives, such as payments for ecosystem services, indirect economic incentives such as community based conservation and integrated conservation and development projects; 25 - 19.
+Examining bycatch-saving technical change and factors (market forces, policies, non-governmental organizations or NGOs, resource conditions) that direct and induce this biased technical change, including the policy instruments best suited to induce the desired technical change and how these instruments interact and compare with conventional policy instruments focused directly on bycatch reduction; - 20.
+Examining technology policy that creates and diffuses bycatch-saving knowledge and technical change through formal and informal research and development by the private and public sectors and the best means of organizing and financing the effort with eco-tourism.

-1. BACKGROUND10
+1. Background26

 Bycatch consists of those species caught, besides the target species.
 When the bycatch is (i) landed; (ii) reported; (iii) used; (iv) integrated in fisheries assessments; and (v) and sustainable, it is just another "catch" and could be managed as such.
-It becomes a
+It becomes a problem when it consists of protected, threatened or particularly vulnerable species or, for other species, when it is discarded27 at sea as waste, leading to underestimating mortality and the related impacts.
+Bycatch must therefore be reduced if it creates a significant risk of adverse (including non-reversible) damage and this situation is the focus of this workshop.